 Imagine yourself being contacted by the head of a private social network with respect to a request for your participation and urgent assistance and cooperation; and being showered with accolades, etc. Consequently, you join that private social network and begin to engage in extensive "written communication" with the head of the social network.
 As well, you begin to contribute your expertise in a number of ways.
 You eventually proceed to submit an invitation to this individual for an "oral" conversation and, lo and behold, you get absolutely no reply at all.
 You follow up with your request and still no reply.

 Well, there are many reasons for these sorts of behavior.
-They may have to do with language or cultural barriers, benign neglect and oversight, flawed personality traits, lack of professionalism, fraud, exploitation, attempted theft of intellectual property, corporate espionage, etc. However, that being said, regardless of the reasons, you are bound to face these situations on a very frequent basis in a social network environment.
+They may have to do with language or cultural barriers, benign neglect and oversight, flawed personality traits, lack of professionalism, fraud, exploitation, attempted theft of intellectual property, corporate espionage, etc.

 on The New Virtual Organization World Consortium